Hellenwamaitha/Python_2_challenge/README.md

 # Python_2_challenge
 # Restaurant Review System

-This project implements a restaurant review system with three main classes: `Customer`, `Restaurant`, and `Review`.
-These classes are designed to manage customer reviews and relationships between customers, restaurants, and reviews.
+This project implements a restaurant review system and has three main classes: `Customer`, `Restaurant`, and `Review`.
+These classes are designed to manage customer reviews and relationships between customers, restaurants, and reviews all together.git

 ## Table of Contents